Judges

 In 1983 Maree flew with horses from NZ to the United States and took on a position as a professional Showjumping rider.
 After many years of ‘life on the road’ all over the US and Canada, the draw to spend more time training got stronger.
 This started a fascination with all the different horse ‘training systems ‘.
 Classical Dressage, competition Dressage, Natural Horsemanship, Doma Vaquero, California Vaquero, Philippe Karl School of Lightness, as the main ones studied.
 Twenty years ago Maree discovered Working Equitation at the time that it was first adopted into England from Europe.
 The format impressed her in that it gave people from all different training systems a place to show off their horses.
 All this together with a growing understanding of how horses work through dissection science and the biomechanics of both horses and riders leads to the present day of this exciting and ongoing journey.

-Follow Maree’s coaching on Facebook:
+Follow Maree’s Equine-Humanistics coaching online:

 Vicki Nelson (NZ)